-I had a conversation with a woman this week who was smart enough to see retirement on the horizon and decided she wanted to use property to pay off her mortgage.
+I had a conversation with a woman this week.
+Who was smart enough to see retirement on the horizon and decided she wanted to use a property to pay off her mortgage.

 What really freaked me was that I had an encounter with this same company several years ago pushing a property in the same suburb that this woman did.
 That could have been me but thankfully my due diligence processes saved me.